mikedewar/resume/README.md

 ==============================

-**Behavioural Modelling using Payments Data** (London 2016 onwards) At Vocalink/Mastercard my team and I build products and services based on the bank-to-bank (ACH) payments that Mastercard processes.
-The majority of this work involves behavioural modelling aimed at detecting network wide fraud and money laundering, using techniques from across data science.
+**Behavioural Modelling using Payments Data** (London 2016 onwards) At Vocalink/Mastercard my team and I built products and services based on the bank-to-bank (ACH) payments that Mastercard processes.
+The majority of this work involved behavioural modelling aimed at detecting network wide fraud and money laundering, using techniques from across data science.
-This work is targeted at the development of country-scale products and has resulted in two major products: a corporate fraud detection service for the BACS system and an anti-money laundering service for the Faster Payments system, both due to be rolled out in NAM and APAC.
+This work is targeted at the development of country-scale products and has resulted in three major products: a consumer scam detection service running over real time payments systems, a corporate fraud detection service for batch payment systems, and a money mule focused anti-money laundering service for the real time payments systems.
+Over this period, I grew the team from 5 people to 35 at it is peak; it has since been split apart and re-formed in Mastercard's standard org structure, where the new separate teams continue to receive investment.

 - **Consumer Fraud Risk: https://www.bloomberg.com/news/articles/2023-07-05/mastercard-s-ai-tool-helps-nine-british-banks-tackle-scams** Financial Crime Solutions, Mastercard.
   2022-.
 Consumer Fraud Risk provides a pre-payment API to detect scams on bank to bank payments.
 The Bloomberg article above describes